a-s-o/koa-docs/README.md

 # koa-docs
 An automatic documentation generator for [koa](https://github.com/koajs/koa) APIs.
 The goal is to make documentation easy using route specs that may already exist.

-Currently supports routes created using [koa-joi-router](https://github.com/pebble/koa-joi-router) which exposes the internal route configuration and allows this type of documentation to be generated.

 ## Demo

 See `example` folder for source code.
 [View example output](http://a-s-o.github.io/koa-docs/example.html)